Yukio Hatoyama

 First elected to the House of Representatives in 1986, Hatoyama became President of the DPJ, the main opposition party, in May 2009.
-He then led the party to victory in the August 2009 general election, defeating the long-governing Liberal Democratic Party (LDP), which had been in power for over a decade.
+He then led the party to victory in the 2009 general election, defeating the long-governing Liberal Democratic Party (LDP), which had been in power for over a decade.
 He represented the Hokkaido 9th district in the House of Representatives from 1986 to 2012.

+In 2012, Hatoyama announced his retirement from politics.
+Since then, he has made large online presence such as on Twitter with his outspoken political views.
+He generated controversy when he visited Crimea in 2015 and claimed that the annexation by the Russian Federation was constitutional and predicted that Ukraine and NATO would launch a nuclear strike against Russia in 2023.
+Hatoyama took part in founding the minor Kyowa Party in 2020, but later left the party.